 Outsiders, like professional consultants, are good at suggesting changes without seeming personally motivated so that it's easier for a board to discuss them.

-A lot of bylaws allow for members to vote over email or phone.
+A lot of bylaws allow members to vote over email or phone.
 Voting by proxy, or having someone else come in and vote for you, should never be an option.
-Board members should be present themselves in case the proposal changes and they change their mind.
+Board members should be present themselves in case the proposal changes and they change their minds.

 Bylaws that require a quorum, or a certain number of people attending the vote, are good because they make sure that a small minority doesn't make all the decisions.
 Attendance issues should otherwise be dealt with outside the bylaws, so the quorum isn't constantly changing.

 In emergencies, an executive committee might be useful for making decisions without the presence of the entire board.

 If you need help with looking over or amending your bylaws, you can post your legal need UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.